KaanOkumus35/DailyDrop/README.md

 ☁️ Deployment
 This project is deployed on Render.
 Once deployed, users can access the site via any browser, and install it like a native app on supported mobile devices. https://dailydrop.onrender.com/

+🗃️ Database

+This app uses SQLite as the database, with a file named users.db.

+You don’t need to create it manually — the database is automatically generated when the app runs for the first time:

+    with app.app_context():

+      db.create_all()

+If you're running the app locally, a new users.db will be created in the instance/ folder.

+Note: The users.db file is excluded from version control for privacy and security.

 👨‍💻 Author
 Kaan Okumuş
 Student @ Constructor University Bremen